A beautiful January day:

 - the sun is shining bright

 I’m curious about how the bee’s cluster is orienting around the upper entrance.
 And if there’s been any excessive moisture from blowing snow or condensation inside the hive.

 So, it’s time for a quick yard visit.

-- it’s too cold and early for much disturbance
+- don’t disturb them, it’s too cold

-- hives will be checked for winter damage
+- look for winter damage

-- one cover will be quickly pulled
+- pull one cover

 The yard was in good shape.
 No:

 This is my first season using upper entrances.
 The cover is just a migratory bottom board nailed to the top box with the entrance partially restricted.
 A migratory bottom board with a completely restricted entrance is nailed to the hive’s bottom.
 There aren’t any other vent holes or shims.

 In January 2013, I think I had more skunks than bees i this yard.
 Tracks were everywhere.
 And the place smelled so bad it was hard to breath.
 Not so this year.